What are rodents?

 How can I prevent rodents in the future?

-In addition to our professional pest control services, the following tips can help to prevent problems with rodents on your Texas property:
+In addition to our professional rodent control services in Texas, the following tips can help to prevent problems with rodents on your property:

 Remove wood piles, piles of leaves, and garbage or debris from your property that rodents could hide inside.